How to Hire an Editor

 Great, Fast, Cheap

 It’s a beautiful dream, but it’s rare to find all three attributes in one editor.
 You can fill your tummy at Taco Bell or in a fine restaurant, but the experience of eating in either place will be quite different.
-When choosing an editor, cost and speed are important considerations, but the total experience desired should be your bottom line.
+When choosing an editor, cost and speed are important considerations, but the quality of output and the total experience desired should be your bottom line.

 Check out the Editorial Freelancers Association’s list of editorial rates to get an idea of the range of charges you can expect.
 Note that partial payment upfront is industry standard and full payment before the job is completed is not.